-Attribute Syntax Access SNMP Access MIB File Object Comments Pkinit Grace Period Integer W, optional R/W MTA Device MIB pktcMtaDevRealmPki nitGracePeriod For the purpose of IPSec key management with a CMS, the MTA MUST obtain a new Kerberos ticket (with a PKINIT exchange) this many minutes before the old ticket expires.
+Attribute Syntax Access SNMP Access MIB File Object Comments Pkinit Grace Period Integer W, optional R/W MTA Device MIB pktcMtaDevRealmPki nitGracePeriod MTA Device pktcMtaDevRealmPki For the purpose of IPSec key management with a MIB cMS, the MTA MUST obtain a new Kerberos ticket (with a PKINIT exchange) this many minutes before the old ticket expires.
 The minimum allowable value is 15 mins.
 The default is 30 mins.
 This parameter MAY also be used with other Kerberized applications.